-F, V at Lower East Side-Second Ave.; 6 at Bleecker St.
+F at Second Ave.; 6 at Bleecker St.

 American Express, Discover, MasterCard, Visa

 Delancey St. to 14th St., First Ave. to Broadway